 Due to health and safety protocols in place, in-person campus visits are not offered at this time; however, virtual options are available.
 Contact Admissions and Events Coordinator Wendy Kwiatkowski at 302-856-4040 for more information.

 We encourage interested families to schedule a visit.
 We can meet with you and give a tour of the school—your student can spend a day shadowing one of our student ambassadors—you can attend our weekly Wednesday morning chapel services—and/or you can attend an open house.
 Visiting is the best way to absorb both the spiritual and academic atmosphere of our school.
 Since we operate on a semester block schedule, students may begin their high school career with us at the beginning of, or midway through, the school year; therefore, applications are accepted throughout the year.
 To make an appointment for a Tour or to spend a day Shadowing a student, click HERE or call (302) 856-4040.

 You are welcome to apply online by clicking here.
 Please prayerfully take the time as you fill out the Student Application with your student.

 Step 3: Preliminary Review

 The DCHS administration will review the completed application and schedule an interview appointment once all items are received.
-A DCHS staff member will contact you to set up the interview time.

 Step 4: Interviews and Testing